vasil-lyubenov/serve_and_protect/readme.md

 ```
 pip install pynput
 pip install plyer
+pip install fasteners
 ```

 Running the Script
 With the necessary packages installed, you can run the script by navigating to the directory where the script is located and running the following command:

+Replace serveAndProtect.py with the actual name of the script file.
 ```
 python serveAndProtect.py
 ```

-Replace serveAndProtect.py with the actual name of the script file.
+Alternatively you can add it as startup:
+Win+R
+Open: shell:startup
+paste the serveAndProtect.py in the opened directory

+The script is written in a way that would not allow multiple sessions of the same script. (**Don't worry**)

 Customizing the Script
 The key sequence that the script looks for is defined in the sequence list.
 You can change the sequence to any sequence of keys you like.